 Verizon 5G network: How it works

-To get its 5G network off the ground, Verizon leaned heavily into millimeter wave (mmWave).
+To get its 5G network off the ground in 2019, Verizon leaned heavily into millimeter wave (mmWave), which Verizon markets as its Ultra Wideband network.
 While both AT&T and T-Mobile have used mmWave to some extent, their initial 5G efforts have concentrated more on using lower-band spectrum for more extensive coverage.

-The different approaches explain the different experience you might have on the carriers’ respective 5G networks. mmWave-based 5G is fast, as we’ll detail below.
+The different approaches explain the contrasting experience you might have on the carriers’ respective 5G networks up until now.
+Verizon's Ultra Wideband 5G is fast, as we’ll detail below.
 But it has a hard time going around obstacles or penetrating walls and glass.
-The sub-6GHz spectrum that makes up the bulk of 5G coverage for AT&T and T-Mobile has a more extensive reach, but speeds are only marginally faster than LTE.
+The sub-6GHz spectrum that makes up the bulk of 5G coverage for AT&T and T-Mobile has a more extensive reach, but speeds were only marginally faster than LTE at launch.

-Verizon isn’t going to rely solely on mmWave for its 5G network in the future.
-It’s going to turn to a technology called dynamic spectrum sharing that will allow the wireless carrier to share spectrum between 4G and 5G, with more demanding tasks like downloads and live streams getting the higher spectrum.
-"We're going to have low band, mid band, high band, and we'll be using use cases to direct the right usage for the right network," said Nicki Palmer, Verizon's chief product development officer..
+Verizon isn’t relying solely on mmWave for its 5G network any more.
+It’s turned to a technology called dynamic spectrum sharing that will allow the wireless carrier to share spectrum between 4G and 5G, with more demanding tasks like downloads and live streams getting the higher spectrum.
+"We're going to have low band, mid band, high band, and we'll be using use cases to direct the right usage for the right network," said Nicki Palmer, Verizon's chief product development officer when we spoke to her at the end of 2019.

 Verizon 5G coverage map

-Just because Verizon has 5G coverage in a particular city, that doesn’t mean the entire city is covered.
-Rather, Verizon’s 5G coverage is usually concentrated in highly trafficked areas downtown.
+Just because Verizon has Ultra Wideband coverage in a particular city, that doesn’t mean the entire city is covered.
+Rather, Verizon’s high-speed 5G coverage is usually concentrated in highly trafficked areas downtown.
 You also generally need to be within line of sight of a Verizon 5G small cell in order to get 5G coverage — so don't expect 5G to be everywhere you roam.
+Verizon's working on expanding coverage in the cities where it already has Ultra Wideband even as it works to add more cities to the mix.

-In addition to 5G towers in cities, Verizon has also put its 5G cells inside half of NFL stadiums and select NBA and NHL arenas (not that anyone’s spending much time in any of those places during the coronavirus pandemic).
-The 5G coverage in those venues doesn’t extend all areas — just select sections — but it does illustrate that one of the best uses of mmWave 5G is in specific areas where there are a lot of people looking for cellular coverage.
+In addition to mmWave-based 5G towers in cities, Verizon has also put its high-speed 5G cells inside NFL stadiums as well as basketball and hockey arenas, which people will finally get to experience as coronavirus restrictions loosen.
+The 5G coverage in those venues doesn’t always extend to all areas — just select sections in some cases — but Verizon is promising to have expanded 5G coverage in 28 of the NFL's 30 stadiums this year.
+It goes to illustrate that one of the best uses of mmWave 5G is in specific areas where there are a lot of people looking for cellular coverage.

 Verizon 5G speed

-Expect fast speeds if you’ve got a 5G-phone tied to Verizon’s network.
+Expect fast speeds if you’ve got a 5G-phone tied to Verizon’s network, and you're around one of those Ultra Wideband towers.

-Our experience with the Galaxy S20 Ultra earlier this year is illustrative.
-Using the phone on Verizon’s network, we saw download speeds top 1.4 Gbps; T-Mobile’s performance over 5G was barely faster than its LTE network.
-And while Verizon’s 5G coverage was initially limited to just download speeds, fast uploads now occur over 5G as well
+Our experience with the Galaxy S20 Ultra when that phone shipped a year ago is illustrative.
+Using the phone on Verizon’s network, we saw download speeds top 1.4 Gbps via mmWave; T-Mobile’s performance over 5G was barely faster than its LTE network at the time.
+And while Verizon’s 5G coverage was initially limited to just download speeds, fast uploads now occur over 5G as well.

 Verizon 5G phones

 Given Verizon’s status as one of the best phone carriers, if there’s a 5G phone available, you’ll likely find it at Big Red.
-That includes 5G-capable flagships from Samsung, and presumably, when the 5G-ready iPhone 12 models arrive later this year, they’ll land at Verizon, too.
+That includes 5G-capable flagships from Samsung, with the 5G-ready iPhone 12 available from Verizon.
+The Galaxy S21 lineup is now available there, too.

 Verizon has even lined up a few exclusives for 5G phones.
-It’s the only place you can get the Motorola Edge Plus, a $999 flagship phone from Motorola.
-Verizon also sells phones in the Moto Z series — add the Moto 5G Mod to the back of a Moto Z4 or Moto Z3, and you’ll be able to hop on Verizon’s 5G network as well.
+It’s the only place you can get the Motorola Edge Plus, a $999 flagship phone from Motorola as well as the $399 TCL 10 5G UW, one of the cheaper 5G phones.

 5G phones at Verizon generally cost as much as they do at other carriers, but there are some exceptions.
-In a few cases, phone makers have to develop special versions of phones to work with Verizon’s mmWave network, and that translates to higher costs.
-The Samsung Galaxy A71 5G, for example, costs $649 at Verizon — a $50 premium over what other carriers charge.
-The LG Velvet and OnePlus 8 cost $100 more at Verizon than they do at other carriers.
+In a few cases, phone makers have to develop special versions of phones to work with Verizon’s Ultra Wideband network, and that translates to higher costs.
+Last year's Samsung Galaxy A71 5G, for example, debuted $649 at Verizon — a $50 premium over what other carriers charged.
+The LG Velvet and OnePlus 8 also cost $100 more at Verizon than they did at other carriers.

 Verizon 5G plans and costs